byrd-laif/soilMakers/lifeStylesForChange/waterAlchemy.md

 **The fermentation process produces amino acids and peptides that promote healthy cellular renewal.**
 **The lightweight essence is readily accepted and absorbed, immediately seeping deep into the skin, rich in antioxidants that decelerate the aging of cells.**

-**Used as a *whole body* healing wash, moisturizer, serum or mask.**
+**A perfect balance for the most sensitive skin.
+Used as a *whole body* healing wash, moisturizer, serum or mask.**

+**Fermentation naturally produce:**

-**Fermentation naturally produce Alpha hydroxy acid- AHA, the all-important ingredient that mildly exfoliates.
+**Alpha hydroxy acid-** AHA, the all-important ingredient that mildly exfoliates.
 Working by accelerating skin cell turnover gently exfoliating, helping slough away dead skin cells to reveal its natural gorgeous glow.
-Acts as a moisturizer and humectant, meaning it draws water into the skin, helping to plump-up the skin producing a smooth, luminous appearance.**
+Acts as a moisturizer and humectant, meaning it draws water into the skin, helping to plump-up the skin producing a smooth, luminous appearance.

-**Lactic acid, the gentle sister of the AHA, the ideal combination for those with sensitive skin.
-Lactic acid is known for making the skin extremely soft while also brightening.
+**Lactic acid-** LA, is known for making the skin extremely soft while also brightening.
+Lactic acid helps prevent and reverse signs of aging by increasing the collagen production of the skin.
 Effectively improving skin tone of post-inflammatory hyper-pigmentation (the darkness that gets left behind after acne, a burn or injury to the skin), pigment issues like melisma, sun spots and dull looking skin.
-Like AHAs it also helps with acne, blackheads, and whiteheads.**

-**Lactic acid works to clear pores and control breakouts on the face and body without stripping moisture levels.
-Gently removes dirt and oil without over-drying the skin, and helps protect skin from environmental aggressors.**
+Like AHAs it also helps with acne, blackheads, and whiteheads.
+Working to clear pores and control breakouts without stripping moisture levels.
+Gently removes dirt and oil without over-drying the skin, and helps protect skin from environmental aggressors.

-**Lactic acid can be used to help prevent and reverse signs of aging by increasing the collagen production of the skin.**

 #### *Functions*
 *What can be done with it:*